sherlock-project/sherlock/README.md

   --version             Display version information and dependencies.
   --verbose, -v, -d, --debug
                         Display extra debugging information and metrics.
+  --silent              Do not output anything, ideally used when the output
+                        is saved with --output or --folderoutput --quiet, -q           Disable debugging information (Default Option).
   --tor, -t             Make requests over TOR; increases runtime; requires
                         TOR to be installed and in system path.
   --unique-tor, -u      Make requests over TOR with new TOR circuit after each
                         request; increases runtime; requires TOR to be installed and in system path.
-  --output OUTPUT, -o OUTPUT
-                        If using single username, the output of the result --csv                 Create Comma-Separated Values (CSV) File.
+  --csv                 Create Comma-Separated Values (CSV) File.
   --site SITE_NAME      Limit analysis to just the listed sites.
 Add multiple
                         options to specify more than one site.
   --proxy PROXY_URL, -p PROXY_URL
                         Make requests over a proxy. e.g.
                         socks5://127.0.0.1:1080
+  --output OUTPUT, -o OUTPUT
+                        If using single username, the output of the result will be saved at this file.
+  --rank, -r            Present websites ordered by their Alexa.com global
+                        rank in popularity.
+  --folderoutput FOLDEROUTPUT, -fo FOLDEROUTPUT
+                        If using multiple usernames, the output of the results will be saved at this folder.
+  --json JSON_FILE, -j JSON_FILE
+                        Load data from a JSON file or an online, valid, JSON file.

 ```

 For example, run ```python sherlock user123```, and all of the accounts